Assistant Professor, History

 My next project, Moynihan in Europe, chronicles the emergence and diffusion of social scientific literature on black family life.
 Tracing the movements of racial knowledge from the United States and the colonial Caribbean to its later reception in decolonization-era Europe, I ask how post-slavery knowledge centering on race, the family, and sexuality traveled across time and national contexts ultimately to shape the policies foundational to postwar Europe.

-Offshore Attachments: Oil and Intimacy in the Caribbean (in progress)
+Offshore Attachments: Oil and Intimacy in the Caribbean (under contract with the University of California Press)

 The Routledge Companion to Sexuality and Colonialism (New York: Routledge, 2021).
 Co-editor with Dagmar Herzog